goinvo/goinvo.com-2018-old-features/README.md

 Then visit `http://localhost:4567` in your favorite browser.

 ## Git Conventions
-The following conventions should be strictly followed when developing in this repo.
+The following conventions should be followed strictly when developing in this repo.

 ### Main Branches
 These two branches should ALWAYS exist in this repo.
+For the most part, you will not do any development inside of these branches.
+You will only merge into/from them.

 #### Master
-This branch is strictly used to deploy to the live version of the site.
+This branch is strictly used to deploy to `www.goinvo.com`.
 The ONLY branches to merge into master are the `develop` branch and `hotfix-` branches.
-NO OTHER BRANCHES SHOULD BE MERGED INTO `master`.

 #### Develop
 This branch is to be used similarly to how we've historically used the master branch.
+All final products will be merged into the `development` branch before being merged into `master`.

-When the feature being developed in a `feature` branch is complete, you merge that branch into `develop`.
-Then, after testing, you merge `develop` into `master`.
+e.g. When the feature being developed in a `feature` branch is complete (and tested), you merge that branch into `develop`.
+Then, after more testing, you merge `develop` into `master`.

 ### Sub-Branches
-There can (and will) be many of these temporary branches.
+There can (and will) be many instances of these temporary branches.
+These branches are where you will do a majority of your development.

 #### Feature
-Feature Branches are branched off of `develop`.
-A `feature` branch is where most of your time will be spent when adding some sort of functionality to the website (that includes feature articles).
-When you're at a point where you are done with your feature (and have tested it), merge back into the `develop` branch.
+Feature Branches must be branched off of the `develop` branch.

+A `feature` branch is where most of your time will be spent.
+You should create a new `feature` branch when adding some sort of functionality to the website (that includes feature articles).
+When you are done with your feature (and have tested it), merge your `feature` branch back into the `develop` branch.
 Continue to test in the `develop` branch and when you are ready to go live, merge into `master`.

 Naming Convention: `feature-[feature description]`

 #### Hotfix
+A `hotfix` branch must be branched off of the `master` branch.

 A hotfix is a (generally) small update that needs to happen immediatly.
 For instance, if the live version of the website has a javascript error you should make a new `hotfix` branch.
-A `hotfix` branch should be branched off of `master` (This is the only branch to ever do this).
-You then make all your updates in the `hotfix` branch and then merge this branch (individually) into both the `develop` and `master` branches.
+A `hotfix` branch should be branched off of the `master` branch (`hotfix` branches are the only branches allowed do this).
+You then make all your updates/bug fixes in the `hotfix` branch and then merge this branch (individually) into both the `develop` and `master` branches.
 This ensures that they are both up to date.

 Naming Convention: `hotfix-[hotfix description]`